doublesymmetry/multiplatform-viewmodel/README.md

 # multiplatform-viewmodel 🗳

-Create shared `ViewModel`'s for shared business logic!
+Create shared `ViewModel`'s for shared business logic using our `ViewModel` base class.

 ## Features
 - [x] Uses Jetpack `ViewModel` on Android for lifecycled